 Maintaining timely and accurate maritime domain awareness posed a dilemma for the U.S. Navy for a number of years.
 Prior to implementing MSSIS and AIS technology, the U.S. Navy had a very limited view of the nation’s coastline and of the number and destinations of ships traversing U.S. and international waters.

 However, Volpe stepped up to the challenge.
-Working closely with NATO and the U.S. Navy, Volpe quickly built and deployed the MSSIS network, providing users with streaming and real-time information of global vessel movement.
+Working closely with NATO and the U.S. Navy, Volpe quickly built and first deployed the MSSIS network in 2006, providing users with streaming and real-time information of global vessel movement.

 Volpe’s work disproved industry experts who predicted that the project would take years and cost tens of millions of dollars.

 Technical staff at Volpe leveraged their network and system engineering expertise to promote collaboration and data-sharing between countries, increasing maritime security and safety around the globe.
 In addition to growing the MSSIS network to more than 70 international participants, the Volpe team has made numerous enhancements to Transview (TV32), the MSSIS display client, and completing a rigorous security information process for the MSSIS server suite and component software applications.

 Volpe is also applying MSSIS technology to other areas.
 Volpe technical experts are working with the National Oceanic and Atmospheric Administration’s (NOAA) National Marine Fisheries Service to develop a capability to identify vessels that exceed established speed limits in right whale migration areas, helping NOAA Fisheries reduce the number of collisions between ships and North Atlantic right whales.